openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 N/A

 ## Alternatives
-- Use cert-manager for managing Microshift external custom certs
-  - Benefits
-    1. Will allow MicroShift administrators to rotate certificates automatically (e.g. via ACME)
+- Use [cert-manager](https://cert-manager.io/docs/) for managing Microshift external custom certs which allow MicroShift administrators to rotate certificates automatically (e.g. via ACME)

-  - Drawbacks
-    1. cert-manager is for managing certs inside k8s clusters. (its not designed for kube-api certs which is based on files.)
-    1. cert-managed will introduce additional load (CPU/Memory) into Microshift Node.
+    1. cert-manager is not supported on Microshift because it requires alot of internal API changes.
+    1. automatic certificate rotation and integration with 3rd party cert issuing services are non-goals.

 ## Infrastructure Needed [optional]
 N/A